 Sri Lanka Discovery

 Our May to October itinerary takes in Galle, the Hill Country, Cultural Triangle, Wilpattu and Minneriya national parks plus the sheltered and unspoilt northeast coast, avoiding the southern monsoons

-Our Sri Lanka tour, Ancient Cities and the Tea Country.
+Presenting our Sri Lanka Discovery tour; Ancient Cities and the Hill Country.
 This 2-week tour of central and northern Sri Lanka takes in the picturesque Hill Country with its famous tea plantations, the ancient cities of the famous Cultural Triangle, and the unspoilt north-east coast where the stunning beaches around Trincomalee are now opening up after being off limits during the tragic civil war.

 Featuring no less than 7 UNESCO World Heritage sites, our tour takes in the historic walled city of Galle, the ancient capitals of Anuradhapura and Polonnaruwa, the awe-inspiring mountain-top fortress of Sigiriya and its famous Cloud Maidens; the atmospheric cave temples of Dambulla, the celebrated Temple of the Tooth in the mountain capital Kandy, and the landscapes of the country’s Central Highlands including the stunning Horton Plains National Park.

 As well as a hike across Horton Plains to the aptly named and truly awesome World’s End, we’ll visit Minneriya – one of the country’s most spectacular protected areas.
 With luck, we’ll be able to see the famous ‘Elephant Gathering’, where huge herds of wild elephants congregate around one of the region’s last remaining dry season watering holes.
 Other varied activities include cycling (or tuk-tuk) visits to UNESCO-listed Anuradhapura and Polonnaruwa ancient cities, an overnight camp and jeep safari in Wilpattu, Sri Lanka’s largest, yet one of its least visited national parks.and of course sampling the Island’s world-famous curries, while optional activities on offer during our Nilaveli beach stay include whale watching, snorkelling or diving.

 For our November to April the itinerary, please see our Isle of Serendipity tour.

 For anyone with a bit more time to spare, we propose two extensions to the nearby Maldive Islands – just one hour’s flight from Colombo – comprising of either a 6-day off-the-beaten-track ‘Hidden Maldives’, or a stay at an island eco-resort.